brimdata/zed/zng/docs/spec.md

 A union type consists of an ordered set of types encoded as a count of the number of types, i.e., `<ntypes>` from above, followed by the type IDs comprising the types of the union.
-The type Ids of a union must be unique.
+The type IDs of a union must be unique.

 The `<ntypes>` and the type IDs are all encoded as `uvarint`.